svrnm/laravel-presentation/readme.md

 php artisan queue:listen
 ```

+### Possible next steps ###

+If you'd like to test some more features of Laravel, you can try the following things:

+- Adding an event + handler for sending the email
+- Writing a form for message creation
+- Add validation
+- ...

 ### Further reading ###

 The given presentation gives only a overview about Laravel.
 To learn more about Laravel I can suggest: